 Brand Context

 Generic AI content is easy to spot and hard to trust.
-Brand Context is how you teach Wonderblogs to write like you — matching your voice, style, and messaging so every post feels authentically yours.
+Brand Context is how you teach Wonderblogs to write like you, matching your voice, style, and tone so every post feels authentically yours.

 What you can configure

-Brand Context is organized into nine sections.
+Brand Context is organized into eight sections.
 Together, they give the AI a complete picture of your brand:

-- Visual Identity — How images look: color palette, visual style, mood, and any visual elements to avoid.
+- Visual Identity: How images look: color palette, visual style, mood, visual elements to avoid, and Image Output settings (see below).

-- Research Sources — How research works: number of web sources to cite (1–10), maximum source age, citation style (inline links, numbered references, or a references section), and an optional target-language sources only toggle that restricts research to sources published in the blog's primary language (available when a non-English primary language is set).
+- Research Sources: How research works: number of web sources to cite (1–10), maximum source age, citation style (inline links, inline links with references, numbered references, or a references section), and an optional target-language sources only toggle that restricts research to sources published in the blog's primary language (available when a non-English primary language is set).

 Locking sections